 We are working remotely via Zoom video meetings with our clients until it is safe to resume in-person sessions.

-The list of colleges/universities adopting test optional policies for at least the 2021 graduation class includes the eight Ivy League schools, the University of California system, Tufts University, Amherst College, Williams College, Northeastern University, Boston University, Case Western Reserve University, and many more.
+The list of colleges/universities adopting test-optional and test-blind policies for the 2022 graduation class continues to grow.
 For an up-to-date list of test optional colleges, please visit: http://fairtest.org/university/optional

-Both the ACT and the SAT are working on solutions for providing digital, at-home tests for the fall/winter, but many question remain on access, security, and validity.
+Both the ACT and the SAT are working on solutions for providing digital, at-home tests, but many question remain on access, security, and validity.

-Check the following links for the most updated information:
+Check the following links for the most updated COVID-19 information:

 ⇒Our Recommendation: Take advantage of the free, online proctored practice ACT and SAT tests that many test prep companies are offering.
 Students can compare their scores and spend their time preparing for the test that best suits them.

 Demonstrated interest has always played a role in the admissions process when colleges try to predict which students will choose to attend their school if accepted.
-Without the ability to visit campuses in person, the digital space becomes much more important–both for prospective students trying to understand ‘fit’ and admissions officers tracking interest.
+With limited ability to visit campuses in person, the digital space becomes much more important–both for prospective students trying to understand ‘fit’ and admissions officers tracking interest.

-- Carve out an hour a day to attend virtual tours – www.campustours.com is a great site to explore!
+- Carve out time to attend virtual tours – www.campustours.com is a great site to explore!

 - Visit colleges’ admissions sites directly.
-Colleges are investing heavily right now in enhancing their own virtual tour and information session technology on their websites (e.g. check out Harvard’s new site and Providence College’s new daily virtual information sessions).
+Colleges have invested in enhancing their own virtual tour and information session technology on their websites.

 - Take advantage of opportunities to connect virtually with panels of admissions officers.
-The following organizations are hosting online college fairs:
+For instance, NACAC hosts national online college fairs throughout the year.

 - Research faculty bios and contact professors who interest you to set up a phone call or video conference.
 Colleges are moving towards making faculty, students, and admissions staff more accessible than ever.

-- Engage digitally with the colleges’ admissions offices by (a) signing up for the admissions mailing list and (b) opening the emails they receive (yes–email engagement is tracked!).
+- Engage digitally with the colleges’ admissions offices by (a) signing up for the admissions mailing list and (b) opening the emails you receive (yes–email engagement is tracked!).

 - Follow colleges of interest on social media platforms.
 Even better–follow student-led organizations at that college to get a sense of what students are talking about on social media.